+- (1) The Municipality may on own initiative or on application close a public place or any portion thereof in accordance with the procedures in Chapter 6. - (2) An applicant who wishes to have a public place closed or a portion of a public place closed must apply to the municipality for the closure of the public place or portion thereof in the manner provided for in Chapter 6. - (3) If any person lodges a claim against the Municipality for loss or damage that he or she has allegedly suffered as a result of the wrong doing on the part of the

+Municipality as a result of the closure of a public place, an employee duly authorised by the Municipality must-

-- (1) The Municipality may on own initiative or on application close a public place or any portion thereof in accordance with the procedures in Chapter 6. - (2) An applicant who wishes to have a public place closed or a portion of a public place closed must apply to the municipality for the closure of the public place or portion thereof in the manner provided for in Chapter 6. - (3) Any person who files a valid objection in response to an application for closure may also lodge simultaneously with the objection a claim against the Municipality for loss or damage that he or she may suffer, and the person who so claims an entitlement to compensation or damages should carry the burden of proof to show, to the reasonable satisfaction of the Municipality, that: - (a) the damages are inextricably linked to the possible closure of the public place by the Municipality; and - (b) that the damages or compensation claimed by such person is fair and reasonable. - (4) Should the Municipality and the claimant, contemplated in subsection 3, after an application for closure has been finalised be unable to agree on the quantum of damages or compensation claimed from the Municipality, the matter shall be referred to arbitration in terms of the provisions of the Arbitration Act, 1965 (Act No. 42 of 1965) - (5) The ownership of the land comprised in any public place or portion thereof that is closed in terms of this section continues to vest in the Municipality unless the Municipality determines otherwise. - (6) The municipal manager may, without complying with the provisions of this Chapter temporarily close a public place- - (a) for the purpose of or pending the construction, reconstruction, maintenance or repair of the public place;
+- (a) require proof of negligence on the part of the Municipality which resulted in the loss or damage; and - (b) before any claim is paid or settled, obtain a full technical investigation report in respect of the circumstances that led to the closure of the public place to determine whether or not there has been negligence on the part of the Municipality. - (4) The Municipality may pay a claim if- - (a) the circumstances of loss or damage reveal that the Municipality acted negligently; - (b) the circumstances of the loss are not inconsistent with this By-law; - (c) the claimant has proved his or her loss or damage; - (d) the claimant has provided the proof of a fair and reasonable quantum; - (e) no claim has been made and paid by personal insurance covering the same loss; and - (f) any other relevant additional information as requested by the authorised employee has been received. - (5) The ownership of the land comprised in any public place or portion thereof that is closed in terms of this section continues to vest in the Municipality unless the Municipality determines otherwise. - (6) The municipal manager may, without complying with the provisions of this Chapter temporarily close a public place- - (a) for the purpose of or pending the construction, reconstruction, maintenance or repair of the public place; - (b) for the purpose of or pending the construction, erection, laying, extension, maintenance, repair or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the street or place is, in the opinion of the municipal manager, in a state dangerous to the public;

-- (b) for the purpose of or pending the construction, erection, laying, extension, maintenance, repair or demolition of any building, structure, works or service alongside, on, across, through, over or under the public place; - (c) if the street or place is, in the opinion of the municipal manager, in a state dangerous to the public; - (d) by reason of any emergency or public event which, in the opinion of the municipal manager, requires special measures for the control of traffic or special provision for the accommodation of crowds, or - (e) for any other reason which, in the opinion of the municipal manager, renders the temporary closing of the public place necessary or desirable. - (7) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1), and the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the closure of the public place.
+- (d) by reason of any emergency or public event which, in the opinion of the municipal manager, requires special measures for the control of traffic or special provision for the accommodation of crowds, or - (e) for any other reason which, in the opinion of the municipal manager, renders the temporary closing of the public place necessary or desirable. - (7) The Municipality must notify the Surveyor-General of an approval in terms of subsection (1), and the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the closure of the public place.